spsole/MyFeed/README.md

 # myFeed
-Read news from websites via <b>myFeed</b>, find interesting feeds in the internet and group them by categories, save favorite articles to your device with an ability to read them offline, share interesting posts with friends.

-<b>myFeed</b> has an intuitive interface and works fast, this makes the process of reading RSS feeds ever more convenient.
+Read news from websites via <b>myFeed</b>, find interesting feeds in the internet and group them by categories, save favorite articles to your device with an ability to read them offline, share interesting posts with friends. myFeed has an intuitive interface and works fast, this makes the process of reading RSS feeds ever more convenient.

 <a href="https://www.microsoft.com/en-us/store/apps/myfeed/9nblggh4nw02">Get myFeed from Windows Store for your mobile or desktop Windows 10 device right now!</a>